tmacwill/understanding-computers/4-memory.markdown

 We call this way of representing numbers in RAM, in which the bytes are read from left to right, **big-endian**.
 Here, the most significant byte is stored at a lower address than the least significant byte.
 It's actually not uncommon for computers to store bytes in the opposite order, with more significant bytes stored at _higher_ addresses in memory.
 This is called **little-endian**.
 In the above example, if we were instead using a little-endian representation and read the same memory addresses (101-104) again, we would instead get the number 00111001000001010000000000000000, or 956,628,992.
 Notice how we didn't change the order of the bits in each memory slot.
 Instead, we only changed the order in which the 8-bit (or 1-byte) blocks of data were read: first, we read the sequence of bits from address 104, then the bits from address 103, and so on.
 Whether data is stored using a big-endian or little-endian representation is up to the CPU!

 The "Random-Access" part of RAM refers to the fact that accessing any address in RAM takes the same amount of time.
 It's no faster, for example, to access the information stored at the address 0 than it is to access the information stored at the address 1048576.
-As we'll see shortly, this isn't the case with all types of memory!
+As we'll see shortly, this isn't the case with all types of memory.

 However, accessing data stored in RAM is significantly slower than accessing data stored in a CPU register.
 In fact, the CPU can typically complete a cycle much faster than it can read a value from RAM, so the CPU could waste cycles while waiting for a value to be read from RAM.
 In order to increase efficiency and waste less time, the CPU also utilizes a layer of storage called the **processor cache**.
 Not only is the cache physically located closer to the CPU, but data stored on the cache can be accessed more quickly than data stored in RAM.
 In many cases, the CPU will need to use some value from RAM more than once, just like you might listen to a song on repeat.
 In my case, such a song would likely be something by [Alexandra Stan](http://www.youtube.com/watch?v=lAhHNCfA7NI).
 Rather than going all the way to RAM multiple times to grab a frequently-accessed value, the CPU might instead place it on the cache, where it can be fetched much more quickly in the future.